openharmony/third_party_llvm-project/mlir/docs/PassManagement.md

 #-}
 ```

-The configuration dumped can be passed to `mlir-opt`.
-This will result in
+The configuration dumped can be passed to `mlir-opt` by specifying
-parsing the configuration of the reproducer and adjusting the necessary opt
+`-run-reproducer` flag.
+This will result in parsing the configuration of the reproducer
-state, e.g. configuring the pass manager, context, etc.
+and adjusting the necessary opt state, e.g. configuring the pass manager, context, etc.

 Beyond specifying a filename, one can also register a `ReproducerStreamFactory`
 function that would be invoked in the case of a crash and the reproducer written